yablochko8/color-finder-semantic-search/COOKBOOK.md

 );
 ```

 You may get a security warning about Row Level Security.
 You can manually enable that on the table after creating it, then click "Add RLS Policy".
-When choosing policy, I just used the Templates to enable read access for all users.
+When choosing a policy, I just used the Templates to enable read access for all users.

 ## Step 3 - Pull in the data source